 The Gigabyte Aorus Gaming Box is a very straightforward external graphics card solution.
 Unlike other external graphics card enclosures, this one actually includes a graphics card inside.
 There are different variants available ranging from a Radeon RX580, GTX 1070 and GTX 1080.
 We’ll be having a look at the 1070 version here as it jumps out as the best value.

 Going back to the GPU, the one we’re focusing on right now has Gigabyte’s own GTX 1070 mini.
-Despite the small form factor, it has the same performance as the full size 1070.
+Despite the small form factor, it has the same performance as the full-sized 1070.
 As for ports, you get HDMI 2.0, Displayport 1.4 and two DVI ports from the GPU itself.
-Apart from that, we have the usual thunderbolt 3 port, four USB 3.0 ports (one of which has quick-charge support for your phone).
+Apart from that, we have the usual Thunderbolt 3 port, four USB 3.0 ports (one of which has quick-charge support for your phone).

 Getting the Gaming Box up and running is pretty simple, just plug it into a wall socket, plug in your Thunderbolt 3 cable, download drivers from Nvidia, and your done.
 The Gaming box works with a huge list of Thunderbolt 3 equipped laptops with ease.
 As for performance, it’s about as good as it can get with an eGPU.
 Sure it’s not as fast as a desktop setup, but its only about 10-15% slower depending of course on your laptop specs.
 This is an impressive performance from an eGPU.